Erutuon/wiktionary-scripts/README.md

 `filter-headers` generates a list of pages with the headers that they have.
 It is designed to be used with a large list of excluded headers, so it only allocates enough memory for four unique headers per page.

-`find-templates` generates a list of (top-level) instances of a given template.
+`find-templates` generates a list of all instances of a given template with the titles of the pages on which they were found.

 Both require [Expat](https://github.com/libexpat/libexpat), [Hat-Trie](https://github.com/dcjones/hat-trie), and [commander](https://github.com/clibs/commander).